-The problem we have with criticism is that what others see is not normally what we see or think of ourselves.
-We see it as a slur on us, but that’s not what it is.
-It’s a slur on our behaviour, it’s our behaviour they’re struggling with.
+The problem with criticism, is that how others see us, is not normally how we see ourselves.
+Instead, we may think of it as a personal slur, but it’s a slur on our behaviour.
+It is our behaviour they’re struggling with.

-In some cases, the people who see us in a different way to how we see ourselves are right, but because we’re in denial we don’t see what they see.
-We hate giving others the satisfaction that they might actually know us, but if it’s family or friends they are usually well versed, in the same way we are well versed on how we see them.
+In some cases, the people who see us in that could be right, but because we’re in denial we may not see what they see.
+We may hate giving others the satisfaction of them knowing us, but if it’s family or friends they are usually well versed, in the same way we are well versed with them.

-People will often tell us in our best interests because they care, but we won’t see it that way.
-But if we are prepared to listen, another person’s viewpoint will always give us the opportunity to learn something about ourselves.
-When we’re too quick to defend ourselves, we will fail to learn about ourselves.
+People may often tell us things that are in our best interests because they care, but we may not always see it that way.
+But if we listen, another person’s viewpoint can give us the opportunity to learn something about ourselves.
+When we’re too quick to defend ourselves, we fail to learn.

-It’s only when we’ve calmed down and we’ve used that time to reflect that we know they’re right, but we’ll never admit to it.
-Agreeing or trying to see another person’s point of view will always diffuse what could turn into a heated argument.
+It may only usually be when we have calmed down and we use that time to reflect, that we may see they’re right.
+Trying to see another person’s point of view or agreeing, will always defuse what could turn into a heated argument.